-With justification, Phase II grant funds may be used to pay up to \$15,000 in patent filing fees and related filing expenses for the first U.S. patent for inventions developed under the Phase I or Phase II projects.
+With justification, Phase II grant funds may be used to pay up to \$15,000, as a direct cost only, in patent filing fees and related filing expenses for the first U.S. patent for inventions developed under the Phase I or Phase II projects.
 In the event some or the entire amount listed is not expended on a patent filing, the remaining funds may be budgeted to other allowable project costs.